sreeves07/cra-deploy/github.md

 git pull orign main
 Do this after you merge on Github and before you add anything else to your mian branch

+git branch -d <branch name>
+To locally delete branch
+if you get a message that it wont delete use git branch -D <branch name>